 About

-I am an independent acoustics consultant specializing in:
+I'm an independent acoustics consultant specializing in:

-- Spatial audio systems
+- Personalized audio

-- Precision measurement
+- Precision measurements

 I work with hardware teams, immersive media companies, and research labs to turn complex acoustic challenges into reproducible, engineering-ready results.